yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

     - D) 1 2 3 Loop completed

    - **Watch the Video Tutorial for the Answer:** [https://youtu.be/LfF9CsyVRgU](https://youtu.be/LfF9CsyVRgU)

-What is the difference between a break statement and a continue statement in Python?4

-A) break terminates the loop, continue skips to the next iteration
-B) break skips to the next iteration, continue terminates the loop
-C) break exits the program, continue pauses the program
-D) break resumes the program, continue exits the program
-Answer: A

-What are the three types of control structures in Python?

-A) Sequential, Selection and Repetition
-B) Conditional, Looping and Branching
-C) Function, Class and Module
-D) Input, Output and Processing
-Answer: A

-What is the keyword used to make a selection statement in Python?2

-A) select
-B) if
-C) switch
-D) case
-Answer: B

-What are the two types of iteration statements in Python?1

-A) while and do-while
-B) for and foreach
-C) while and for
-D) do-while and foreach
-Answer: C

-What are the three basic types of control structures in Python?
-a) sequence, selection, repetition
-b) input, output, processing
-c) function, class, module
-d) list, tuple, dict
-Answer: a) sequence, selection, repetition

-#51 In Python, What is the output of this code?

-name = "Ahmad"
-if name == "Ahmad":
-  print("Hello, Ahmad")
-elif name == "Ali":
-  print("Hello, Ali")
-else:
-  print("Hello, stranger")

-Ahmad
-Hello, Ahmad
-Hello, stranger
-Syntax Error

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-1602443888929206"
      crossorigin="anonymous"></script>